Imagine entering your salon on a regular morning.

 Who’s your ideal salon client?
 And what are his or her demographics and interests?

-Make note of this.
+Make a note of this.

 Who’s your ideal salon client?